-Battery Defense Attorney Orlando
+Battery Defense Attorney in Orlando & Lake County

 Few other charges in the State of Florida have as many different variations, degrees and categories of victims as the offense of battery.
 Commonly referred to as “simple battery” it means to touch another individual without permission.
 It is also defined, though rarely charged as “intentionally causing bodily harm to another person.”
 There are common misconceptions about battery.
 Should you find yourself being accused of this crime, contact an Orlando battery defense attorney immediately.

 Where is the evidence?
-Some clients unfamiliar with rules of procedure, law and evidence are under the mistaken impression that the case has to be dismissed because there was no injury, photographs, or third-party witnesses.
+Some clients unfamiliar with rules of procedure, law, and evidence are under the mistaken impression that the case has to be dismissed because there was no injury, photographs, or third-party witnesses.
 The “testimony” of the “alleged victim” is the evidence.
 It is possible, though difficult to prove a battery solely on the testimony of the alleged victim.

 Well the jury cannot find me guilty based on just her testimony, right?
 Probably not, but still possible.
 If the complainant’s testimony convinced the officer that she/he had probable cause to make the arrest, a chance exists that a jury could find her testimony sufficient to return a verdict of guilty.